What Is a Call to Action + 31 Call to Action Examples

 Now that we’ve seen the types of CTAs you can create, let’s look at how to make them.
 Here are five actionable tips you can start using today to make the perfect call to action.

-How To Create a Call to Action
+How to Make a Call to Action

-Here are five actionable tips to make sure you’re writing strong calls to action that will increase your click-through rate.
+Let us look at these five actionable tips to make sure you’re writing strong calls to action that will increase your click-through rate.

 1. Use Action Words